 Medical and Health Standards

 A current offshore or industry equivalent medical is required for this course.
-Please see the Medical Form document on ergt.edu.au for a list of accepted medical clearances.
+Please refer to the ERGT Huet Medical Form located under the Trainee Resources page for accepted medicals and requirements.

 Please bring swimwear and towel for in-water activities.
 Government-issued photo identification is required for course registration.